-Slice open the tomatoes.
-Use a 1/4-sized teaspoon to scoop out and discard the seeds and pulp - I like to use a 1/2 teaspoon-sized measuring spoon to do this.
-Place the tomatoes skin-sides down and slice the tomato halves lengthwise into strips.
+- Slice open the tomatoes.
+Scoop out and discard the seeds and pulp - I like to use a 1/2 teaspoon-sized measuring spoon to do this.
+Place the tomatoes skin-sides down and slice the halves lengthwise into strips.
 Slice the strips crosswise into cubes and place them in a large bowl.

 - Peel and dice the onion.
 Add the chopped onion to the bowl with the tomatoes.

 - Cut off and discard the white bulb ends of the scallions and the raggedy parts of the tops.
 Slice the remaining scallions crosswise into thin slices and add them to the bowl.

-Prepare the jalapeños: wear gloves if you wish, to keep the spicy oils off your skin.
-Otherwise keep your hands away from your face while prepping the peppers and wash them well after.
+- Prepare the jalapeños: wear gloves if you wish, to keep the spicy oils off your skin.
+Otherwise keep your hands away from your face while prepping the peppers and wash your hands well after.
 Slice the jalapeños lengthwise.
-Use a 1/4-teaspoon sized measuring spoon to scoop out the seeds and veins from the pepper.
+Use a 1/4-teaspoon-sized measuring spoon to scoop out the seeds and veins from the pepper.
 Discard the seeds and veins.
-Place the skin-sides down and slice the peppers lengthwise into strips, then cut the crosswise into small pieces.
+Place the peppers skin-sides down and slice them lengthwise into strips, then cut the crosswise into small pieces.
 Run your knife through the chopped jalapeño a few times to chop them finely, and add to bowl.

 - Finally, add to the bowl the chopped cilantro, lime juice and salt.
 Toss the ingredients together until they are combined.

 - Serve fresh with tortilla chips.
 Leftover Pico de Gallo can be stored tightly covered in the fridge for up to three days.